Hybrid Downlink Beamforming with Outage Constraints under Imperfect CSI using Model-Driven Deep Learning: Conclusion and Outlook

 \section{Conclusion and Outlook}

 We propose a novel deep-learning-based model architecture for hybrid downlink beamforming under probabilistic \gls{qos} constraints.
-To compute the model-gradient, we derive an efficient gradient for the widely applicable constrained uplink/downlink beamforming problem and establish sufficient conditions for its existence.
+To compute the model gradient, we derive a computationally efficient gradient for the widely applicable constrained uplink/downlink beamforming problem and establish sufficient conditions for its existence.
 Experiments show that the proposed method can satisfy multiple outage constraints while outperforming the benchmarks in terms of total allocated power.
 In addition, the proposed methods exhibit an excellent capability of generalizing to different levels of imperfect channel state information and numbers of users, even when extrapolating to an unseen number of users.
 With a sufficient number of \gls{rf} chains, hybrid beamforming attains performance comparable to a reduced deep network architecture designed for fully digital beamforming.
 We further demonstrate that an alternative annealing-based approach for enforcing probabilistic constraints reduces training time by smoothing the loss landscape, while also yielding slightly improved deep network performance.

-Future work could explore virtual channel mappings with higher degrees of freedom, pruning techniques for the analog codebook or alternative analog beamforming architectures.
+Future work could explore virtual channel mappings with higher degrees of freedom, pruning techniques for the analog codebook, alternative hybrid architectures as well as multi-carrier and multi-cell systems.
 Furthermore, reinforcement learning could be investigated to eliminate the requirement for exact channel state information during training.

 \appendices